-Any changes to a draw must be discussed with the official in the broadcast box.
+Any changes to a draw must be discussed with the official at the spectator shed.

 No equal placings in any event.
 A countback will take place.

-Riders / team managers / parents are to inform the office staff at the broadcast box plus inform all the judges if a rider is withdrawing from an event.
+Riders / team managers / parents are to inform the office staff at the spectator shed plus inform all the judges if a rider is withdrawing from an event.

-Ribbons may be collected from the broadcast box one hour after the results have been announced or placed on display on the scoreboard.
+Ribbons may be collected from the spectator shed one hour after the results have been announced or placed on display on the scoreboard.

-Direct all enquiries to the official in the broadcast box.
-Only officials to enter the clubhouse.
+Direct all enquiries to the official in the spectator shed.

 The Committee reserves the right to amend the program where deemed necessary.